Visualize and interpret eval results

 Customizing the comparison key

 However, sometimes your input may include additional data, and you need to use a different expression to match test cases.
-You can configure the comparison key in your project's Configuration page, in the "Advanced" section.
+You can configure the comparison key in your project's Configuration page.

 Analyze across experiments